-My precious little nugget, Zadie was born one month and one day ago.
+My precious little nugget was born one month and three day ago.
 It has been the most incredible whirlwind and I don't know where to start telling the story ...

 I spent my entire pregnancy trying to prepare for motherhood.
-Trying to prepare for that moment that happened on March 13th when she finally came into this world and took in her first dramatic breathe.
+Trying to prepare for that moment that happened on this fated day in March, when she finally came into this world and took in her first dramatic breathe.
 It was nine months of journaling, questioning, meditating, crying, praying, laughing, reading, listening, singing, dreaming, wondering, connecting, all of this was an effort to prepare myself for the gravity of being responsible for another human life.

 Even though I as struggling with nausea throughout my pregnancy, I tried to stay as active as I could.
 I would take classes several times a week at my partners gym.
 The balanced approach of focusing on strength, stability and some flexibility was perfect.
 He gave me modifications through each trimester which helped me feel empowered to change things up when they didn't feel great.
 On the hardest days I would do mini spin sessions or go for walks.

 The mental battles were even harder than the physical ones for me.
 In my third trimester I went to see a psychiatrist, in a sense to ask her if my overwhelming emotions were harming my unborn child.
 The conclusion of course was that my mood swings and stress levels were normal considering the circumstances (both the pregnancy and the many big life changes I was adjusting to all at once).
 I was "coping well" she said at the end of our session.
 Whether my emotional state was normal during my pregnancy is a question I will probably continue to revisit for years to come.
 I certainly hope not.
 I suppose one thing I discovered from that visit is that it is not uncommon for women to have low lows and major mood swings during their pregnancy.
 The deeper realization for me was that I didn't want to live a life just coping.